Benj3037/M3-Group-Assignment-1/README.md

 ### Approach
-*Feature Selection*: Identify relevant features for predicting housing prices. n\*Feature Engineering*: Conduct any necessary feature transformations or creations. n\*Standard ML Preprocessing*: Perform standard preprocessing steps such as scaling or normalization if required. n\*Train-Test Split*: Split the dataset into training and testing sets.
+*Feature Selection*: Identify relevant features for predicting housing prices.

+*Feature Engineering*: Conduct any necessary feature transformations or creations.

+*Standard ML Preprocessing*: Perform standard preprocessing steps such as scaling or normalization if required.

+*Train-Test Split*: Split the dataset into training and testing sets.

 *Defining Neural Network Architecture*: Design the neural network architecture using PyTorch.

 *Defining Training Loop*: Set up the training loop for the model.

 *Training the Model*: Train the neural network on the training data.

 *Experimenting with Hyperparameters*: Experiment with at least 5 different variations of hyperparameters including number of layers/neurons, activation functions, epochs, optimizers, and learning rates.

 *Evaluating the Final Model*: Evaluate the final model on the test data to assess its performance.

 ### Dataset